codefinity/oeuvre/README.md

 Scenario: Password reset requested by an Active User with Correct EMail Id
 	Given I am a regestered User #BusinessRule-1
 	And I am an Active User #BusinessRule-2
-	When For reseting my password I enter EMail-Id I had given at the time of registration Then I should get the Email with Password Reset Link #DomainEvent #Command
+	When For reseting my password I enter EMail-Id I had given at the time of registration #Command Then I should get the Email with Password Reset Link #DomainEvent #Policy #Command

 #FFPR-S2